Long COVID is a term used to describe the symptoms and effects of COVID-19 that last longer than four weeks beyond the

-Line managers also need to be supported and guided on how they can manage and support their staff effectively while they are absent from work.
+Evidence shows line managers have a significant impact on a successful return to work.
+Therefore, they need to be supported and guided on how they can manage and support their staff effectively while they are absent from work.

 Line managers can review what support is already available to them in their organisation, which can be found in the section above (supporting staff at work with long COVID).
 Line managers may also want to ensure that they:

 - maintain regular contact to support and connect with staff during their absence

 - refer to local sickness absence procedures to ensure that appropriate principles are applied to support staff